-In all these cases if an index termination is proposed or required, MSCI would proceed as follows:
+In all of these cases if an index termination is proposed or required, MSCI would proceed as follows:

-The FIIC would review the impact and approve appropriateness of a potential termination.

-MSCI may perform a consultation including a discussion of possible alternatives, if any.

-MSCI would announce any termination of the index in advance.

-If practicable, MSCI would continue to calculate the index for an announced period to give users the opportunity to transition to another index or otherwise prepare for the termination of the MSCI index.

-In the event that an appropriate alternative index is established, the details of the methodology governing this index as well as the timing of the transition would be publicly communicated in advance of implementation.
+- The EIC would review the impact and approve appropriateness of a potential termination.
+EIC may also choose to escalate an index termination to the IPC. - MSCI may perform a consultation including a discussion of possible alternatives, if any. - MSCI would announce any termination of the index in advance. - If practicable, MSCI would continue to calculate the index for an announced period of time to give users the opportunity to transition to another index or otherwise prepare for the termination of the MSCI index. - In the event that an appropriate alternative index is established, the details of the methodology governing this index as well as the timing of the transition would be publicly communicated in advance of implementation.